FAForever/faf-java-api/readme.md

 ### From source

-In order to run the application from source code:
+In order to run the application from source code:-

 1. Clone the repository
 1. Import the project into IntelliJ.
 For some reason, IntelliJ deletes launch configurations after import.
 Please revert such deleted files first (Version Control (Alt+F9) -> Local Changes)